 The answer was to create a high-quality, omni-channel customer experience, by aligning its online and instore propositions.

 When it came to enhancing its digital assets, The Post Office approached The Unit to help understand – and deliver – the art of the possible.

 The project was a highly collaborative effort.
-Working with the client’s senior leadership team and our partners at digital consultancy Ninety, we prioritised the most under-performing financial products.
+Working with the client’s senior leadership team we prioritised the most under-performing financial products.

 We then ran a design sprint for each product to get to the root of the problem, and identify and test potential solutions.
 This enabled us to present strategic recommendations on how to turn each product around.

 The Post Office wasn’t looking for a ‘big bang’ solution.
 It wanted to make a series of short sharp improvements to its digital offering, by deploying a number of compelling new services.